The Mechanics of a Baseball Swing

 That little mantra is nearly as old as the game of baseball itself.
 I first heard it nearly 40 years ago, when I was playing American Legion ball.
 Rick Collier, our star hitter, used the expression and it propelled him to hitting success nobody had ever seen from him before.

 As I've been lucky enough to continue to play competitive baseball (hardball) into my 50's, in a league amongst my peer group, the "see the ball" part of the above expression, now is all I think about.
-Keep it simple - the better look you get at the ball as it comes out of the pitcher's hand - the faster you'll know whether it's a pitch you should swing at, or not.
+While it doesn’t hurt to start with one of the best baseball bats, after that keep it simple - the better look you get at the ball as it comes out of the pitcher's hand - the faster you'll know whether it's a pitch you should swing at, or not.
 Because the mechanics of a baseball swing start, first, by knowing the strike zone, enabling any player to develop a good eye while in the batter's box.

 In a league like ours, it's more likely to see erratic pitching, particularly on weaker teams that sometimes just have to send a live body to the mound - a thrower as opposed to an experienced pitcher, who has control and knows how to set hitters up to get them out.
 So, if your hitting against a thrower, bring patience with you to the batter's box.